Actresses talk a poetic language (seems like incantations) performed as a casual one,

 The List of the worst movies I've seen

-It's very rare that I regret watching a movie BUT it happens.
-Here are the movie I absolutely encourage you not to watch :
+Here are the movie I absolutely encourage you NOT to watch :

-The Passion of Joan of Arc (1928) (I know it is considered a "masterpiece")
+The Passion of Joan of Arc (1928) : I know it is considered a masterpiece but it's just looking at a crying basset for 2h

 Méfiez-vous du chien qui pense!